ckids-datafirst/website/content/_index.md

         label: I'm a student
   - block: markdown
     content:
-      title: Sponsors
+      title: Participating Schools
       subtitle: |
-        We are grateful to our sponsors for their support of DataFest.
+        We are grateful to the participating schools for their support of DataFirst.
       #USC-Dornsife-Cardinal-Black-on-White-CMYK.jpg
       #USC_Annenberg_logo.png
       #USC_Marshall_logo.png